issamjr/Apk-Editor-Pro/README.md

 ## 📥 Download

-You can download the latest release from the **official GitHub repository**:
+You can download the latest release:

 👉 [Download Apk Editor Pro](https://exe.io/apk-editor-pro)